antouhou/rs-merkle/README.md

 transactional changes to the tree and rolling back to any previously committed tree state, similarly to Git.

+The library is highly customizable.
+Hashing function and the way how the tree is built can be easily configured through a special trait.

 `rs-merkle` is
 [available on crates.io](https://crates.io/crates/rs_merkle), and [API Documentation is available on docs.rs](https://docs.rs/rs_merkle/).